-When seeking the best gaming mouse for MMO games, versatility is key; The more buttons you have, the more you can allocate to macros, to push-to-talk keys for Discord and for other key actions.
+When seeking the best gaming mouse for MMO games, versatility is critical.
+The more buttons you have, the more you can allocate to macros, push-to-talk keys for Discord and other vital actions.

-The problem with big MMO mice, is that they often feature one very specific way of gripping, with a grid of keys littered on the left hand side and that’s about it.
-Razer looks to change that with the Naga Trinity, which gives you three separate left-hand grips to choose from.
-You get a simple numpad, complete with 12 switches, a circular button pad, complete with 7 switches dotted around it and your standard two-button affair.
+The problem with big MMO mice is that they often feature one very specific way of gripping, with a grid of keys littered on the left-hand side, and that's about it.
+Razer looks to change that with the Naga Trinity, which gives you three different left-hand grips to choose.
+You get a simple numpad, complete with 12 switches, a circular button pad, complete with seven switches dotted around it, and your standard two-button affair.

 On top of that, you also get the same PixArt sensor as found in the DeathAdder Elite, a nice helping of RGB, and an ergonomic pinky rest too.
 Sure it's the heaviest of our mice on this list, but for MMOs and all those keybindings, it's a great choice.